wyounas/wyounas.github.io/_posts/2025-08-18-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

         constraints.append(OneHot(*row_vars))
 ```

-In the same manner, we add a constraint to ensure that each column contains exactly one queen, satisfying the another rule of the puzzle.:
+In the same manner, we add a constraint to ensure that each column contains exactly one queen, satisfying another rule of the puzzle:
 ```
 for c in range(n):
         col_vars = [X[r,c] for r in range(n)]